 Although nonprofits are exempt from income tax, the IRS expects you to pay employment taxes if the organization has employees.
 Tax-exempt organizations with employees are responsible for federal income tax withholding and Social Security and Medicare taxes.
 You may also need to pay federal unemployment tax.

 Tax-exempt organizations must file Form 990 annually to give the IRS an overview of their activities, governance and financial information.
 The IRS uses Form 990 to justify an organization’s tax-exempt status.

 Organizations with gross receipts of at least $200,000 or assets worth $500,000 must file Form 990 annually, though some political or religious organizations may be exempt.
 Organizations that earn less and have fewer assets can file Form 990-EZ, and organizations with gross receipts of $50,000 or less can file Form 990-N, which requires minimal information and is filed online.

 Find legal assistance.

-To keep up with federal and state requirements, it may be in your best interest to work with an attorney, Cohen said.
+To keep up with federal and state requirements, it may be in your best interest to work with an attorney.
 One error or misstep could lead to hefty penalties for your nonprofit, so you may want to find legal help from the start.